sDessens/churchill-challange/README.md

 }
 ```

 When we are testing for points inside the rectangle, we do an binary search in both `x_mipmap` and `y_mipmap` to find the amount of points with valid X (in case of `x_mipmap`) or Y coordinate (in case of `y_mipmap`).
 Then we select either the X or Y mipmap to scan though.
-If we selected the `x_mipmap`, we only have to compare the Y coordinate of the point (which can be done extremely efficiently with SSE).
+If we selected the `x_mipmap`, we only have to compare the Y coordinate of the points (which can be done extremely efficiently with SSE).
 The inverse holds true for `y_mipmap`.
 The indices of points that fall into the rectangle are inserted into an max heap.
 At a low level, this algorithm boils down to a binary search in an sorted array followed by a linear scan, this is extremely cache-friendly.

 My max heap is an simple implementation that uses `std::push_heap` and `std::pop_heap`.